-Development of personal computers allows project managers to create and update project schedules in a short period of time.
+The development of personal computers allows project managers to create and update project schedules in a short period of time.
 Gantt Chart tools are used for project scheduling, project planning, and management purposes to automate the process.
-Primavera P6, Microsoft Project Professional, GanttPRO Gantt Chart Tool and other software programs enable project managers to create complete and collaborative projects plans.
+Primavera P6, Microsoft Project Professional, GanttPRO Gantt Chart Tool, and other software programs enable project managers to create complete and collaborative project plans.

 Most of the people working in the field of project management create Gantt Charts in Excel which do not have the capability of assigning activity relationships.
 In order to use more features such as resource allocation, resource leveling, assigning activity relationships, assigning different calendars you must use software tools.

-Stand-alone software are suitable for one professional who plans just one project.
-However online software tools enable to manage multiple projects.
+A stand-alone software tool is suitable for one scheduler who plans just one project.
+However online software tools enable us to manage multiple projects simultaneously.
 Users can access the system and download reports from anywhere where there is an internet connection.
-This improves communication and collaboration within the project team because all of them will be aware of the current project status when they use online software.
+This improves communication and collaboration within the project team because all of them will be aware of the current project status when they use online software at the same time.

 Who Uses the Gantt Charts?

-Anyone can use this powerful tool who wants to take the advantages of having a complete schedule.
+Anyone can use this powerful tool who wants to take the advantage of having a complete schedule.
 Because Gantt Charts can help to visualize the activities and major project milestones.
 All you need is just to create activities, assign activity relationships and resources.
-Then all the difficult work will be done by computer for you.
+Then all the difficult work will be done by computer for you in the background.

 However, you need some basic knowledge of project planning and management in order to use them effectively.
 You must be aware of basic scheduling concepts such as critical path method, estimation tools, baselines, etc.